darryllane/venkman/README.md

 `sudo pip install venkman`

-(2) You should now be able to execute 'bluto' from any working directory in any terminal.
+(2) You should now be able to execute 'venkman' from any working directory in any terminal.

 `venkman`